Warm-up: What are the laws and policies governing access to reproductive resources in your state/city?

 - Data and Statistics from the Center for Disease Control (US Specific)

-- US Abortion Laws, explained by the Guttmacher Institute
+- U.S. Abortion Laws, explained by the Guttmacher Institute

 - Maternal and reproductive health homepage by the World Health Organization

-- 2018-2020 data on Americans identifying as “pro-choice” or “pro-life” by Gallup
+- 2018-2021 data on Americans identifying as “pro-choice” or “pro-life” by Gallup

 Extension activities:

-- Evaluating misinformation: There is a lot of misinformation on the internet about different aspects of reproductive health.
+Option 2.
+Evaluating misinformation: There is a lot of misinformation on the internet about different aspects of reproductive health.
 Sometimes this can look like people giving bad health advice that is not backed by scientific research.
 Other times, misinformation can have a political intent.
 Go onto a social media platform of your choice - it can be Instagram, TikTok, Twitter, YouTube, etc. and find 3-4 posts related to reproductive health.
 Then, evaluate whether the post is showing an example of misinformation.
 You can start by searching keywords that we discussed in class: reproductive health, abortion, birth control, family planning, maternal health, etc..

-- Once you find 3 or 4 posts, write up a report about your findings.
+Once you find 3 or 4 posts, write up a report about your findings.
 You can write a short paper or use a graphic organizer to describe the following:

 - Where did you find this source - which platform?
 Was it coming from an individual or from an organization, institution, or political figure?

 - What did this source have to say about reproductive health?
-Is it trying to mislead or misinform its audience in any way?